rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

+* The helicopter only spawns at Heat levels for which you provide valid time-interval values.

+* The helicopter will also spawn in "COOLDOWN" mode by default.

+* The helicopter uses whatever AirSupportStrategy you set in VltEd.

+* Only one helicopter will ever be active at any given time.
+This is a game limitation; you could technically spawn more, but they would count as cars and behave very oddly.

 * Bartender replaces all vehicles that don't exist in the game with `copheli`.

 * Bartender replaces all vehicles that aren't helicopters with `copheli`.